Bill Bell (businessman): Chairmanship of Port Vale

-In May 1991, plans were drawn up for a new 4,000-seater stand on the Bycars End, at a cost of £1 million.
-However further problems emerged when the city council opened a market in Burslem town centre, and in an attempt to eliminate the competition closed Vale Park's market, which had been making the club £100,000 a year.
+In May 1991, plans were drawn up for a new 4,000-seater stand on the Bycars End, at £1 million.
+However, further problems emerged when the city council opened a market in Burslem town centre, and in an attempt to eliminate the competition closed Vale Park's market, which had been making the club £100,000 a year.
 The club's debt mounted, reaching close to £500,000.
 The team fared poorly in 1991–92, and Bell sacked Pejic, installing Bobby Downes as his replacement.
 In June, Bell negotiated the purchase of Chester City's grandstand at Sealand Road for £300,000, with half that sum coming from the Football Trust.
 It was placed above the Hamil Road Stand, the away end, and was opened for the league clash against Chester on 26 September 1992.
 At the end of the season, Rudge led the Vale to glory at Wembley in the Football League Trophy final.
 They followed up this success with promotion back to the second tier in 1993–94.
-However Bell only offered Rudge a new contract at the end of the season, to the manager's disgruntlement.
+However, Bell only offered Rudge a new contract at the end of the season, to the manager's disgruntlement.

-The club were knocked out of the FA Cup at the Second Round in 1994–95 at the hands of Scarborough, and Bell commented on the "unacceptable situation" of the team's results.
-However Bell continued to develop the stadium, and announced a £1.4 million project to install seats at the Hamil End.
+The club were knocked out of the FA Cup at the second round in 1994–95 at the hands of Scarborough, and Bell commented on the "unacceptable situation" of the team's results.
+However, Bell continued to develop the stadium and announced a £1.4 million project to install seats at the Hamil End.
 In March 1995, £750,000 was spent on resurfacing the pitch and the purchase of a giant cover to protect the grass from frost.
-At the end of the campaign Bell called a meeting to discuss Rudge's future; the manager remained in his post as he held the confidence of the vast majority of the club's directors and supporters.
+At the end of the campaign, Bell called a meeting to discuss Rudge's future; the manager remained in his post as he held the confidence of most of the club's directors and supporters.

 On 26 April 1996, the club announced that a deal with the council had been reached to joint-finance a £1.6 million outdoor sports complex at Bycars Park.
 However, in October Bell put the club's players up for sale and threatened to sell or liquidate the club if he received any further abuse from critical supporters.
 No one came forward to buy the club, and the club's total debt was revealed to be £1.5 million.